ruigaohank/unboxed_ecommerce/README.md

   <sub>Entity relationship diagram (ERD) of Unboxed's data.</sub>
 </div>

-The dataset contains a total of 108,127 records stored in 4 tables, as shown in the ERD above.

-Before analysis, a series of data processing and cleaning steps were undertaken to understand and address data quality issues, including missing and nonsensical values in several columns, as well as inconsistent formatting issues.
-For convenience, these steps were carried out in Excel and are documented [here]().
+A series of data processing and cleaning steps were first undertaken to understand and address data quality issues, including missing and nonsensical values in several columns, as well as inconsistent formatting.
+These steps were carried out in Excel and are documented [here]().

 ---
 ## Insights